polixir/RLAssistant/README.md

 ## Distributed training & centralized logs

 In practice, we might conduct our experiments in multiple physical machines for the same project.
 Different physical machines separate the experiment data in the database.
-We develop a simple log-sending tools based on ftplib.
+We develop a simple log-sending tool based on ftplib/pysftp.
 We split the physical machines into a main node and slave nodes.
-For each slave node, we should extra configure the following setign in `rla_config.yaml`:
+For each slave node, we should extra configure the following setting in `rla_config.yaml`:
 ```
 SEND_LOG_FILE: True
 REMOTE_SETTING: